 “Despite Houdini’s efforts to expose frauds, Doyle’s beliefs never wavered,” Hartzman says.
 “In fact, he even claimed a spirit named Pheneas—who was thousands of years old—was in regular contact with him and his wife and advised them on such things as travel and real estate.”

 5. Mary Todd Lincoln

-Though Mary Todd Lincoln famously attempted to get in touch with her husband, President Abraham Lincoln, following his 1865 assasination, her involvement with Spiritualism began three years earlier, when their son Willie died from typhoid fever at the age of 11.
-Mary Todd initially attended seances as a way to cope with her grief, but found them to be so comforting that she started hosting her own.
+Though Mary Todd Lincoln famously attempted to get in touch with her husband, President Abraham Lincoln, following his 1865 assassination, her involvement with Spiritualism began three years earlier, when their son Willie died from typhoid fever at the age of 11.
+Mary Todd initially attended seances as a way to cope with her grief but found them to be so comforting that she started hosting her own.

 According to the White House Historical Association, there is evidence that Mary Todd held as many as eight seances in the White House (specifically, the Red Room) following Willie’s death, and that the president attended a few of them.

 But what may seem odd today was quite common at the time, says Lucile Scott, journalist and author of An American Covenant: A Story of Women, Mysticism and the Making of Modern America.
 “Mary Todd Lincoln joined the vast wave of Americans turning to Spiritualism during the Civil War, as the ghosts of fallen soldiers and both literal and spiritual ruin proliferated across the country,” she says.“In the late 1850s, approximately 10 percent of the American free adult populace allied itself with Spiritualism in some form or fashion, a trend that continued into the 1860s.”